sykeru/navi-greedy/README.md

 # Navi-Greedy
-Navi-Greedy is a proposed application for navigating the Cavite State University main campus located in Bancod, Indang, Cavite, Philippines utilizing a Greedy technique: Dijkstra's algorithm to provide the shortest route between locations within the campus.
+Navi-Greedy, as proposed, is a mobile application for navigating the Cavite State University main campus located in Bancod, Indang, Cavite, Philippines utilizing a Greedy technique: Dijkstra's algorithm to provide the shortest route between locations within the campus.

 This application was originally developed as a desktop application using Python and its Tkinter library.
 The developers were Dann Lineses, Mark Jamir Papa, and Warreon Dave Mojica.